 Sohan Shah is a rising eleventh grader at the Charter School of Wilmington in Wilmington, Delaware.
 His passion for neuroscience was created when his father bought him a model brain as a child.
 That experience sparked an interest in biology, which he hopes will continue in the future.
 He has volunteered at his local hospital and has attended some neurosurgery cases.
 This summer, he is conducting research on Bisphenol-A and Bisphenol-S with respect to neuronal firing.
 Outside of neuroscience, Sohan enjoys playing tennis for his high school and travelling.
 He hopes to eventually visit all seven continents.
 He ultimately wants to attend Brown University’s eight-year-medical program and to become a neurosurgeon.
 Sohan is a co-founder of the IYNA, and works with the IYNA as an assistant in the New Technology section and is on the National Leaderboard Committee.

-Megumi Sano is a rising senior at Southbank International School in London, United Kingdom.
+Megumi Sano is a senior at Southbank International School in London, United Kingdom.
 She is Japanese by her blood, American by her accent, and English by her fondness for tea.
-Her enthusiasm for neuroscience stems from her first encounter with a mouse brain slice in close proximity during a lab internship at UCL.
+Her enthusiasm for neuroscience stems from her first encounter with a mouse brain slice in close proximity during a lab internship at University College London.
 Megumi represented England in the 2016 International Brain Bee World Championship where she consolidated her fascination with the brain and developed lasting friendships with amazing people.
 An avid Steven Pinker fan and a Society for the Neurobiology of Language fellow, Megumi is intrigued by the intersections of cognition and neuroscience.
-She currently works at the Centre for Brain and Cognitive Development, committing to research in autism spectrum disorder.
+She currently commits to research in autism spectrum disorder at the Centre for Brain and Cognitive Development at University of London.
 One of her biggest goals is to elucidate the neurobiological mechanisms of ASD, which was also the topic of her research project at a Stanford summer course.
-Megumi also enjoys solving problems as the school representative in the UK Mathematics Trust Senior Team Challenge, of which her team won 1st place in the regional final.
-Megumi works with the IYNA as Member of the International General Assembly, President of the UK National Chapter, and Director of the Synapse Project, an organization that aims to empower aspiring neuroscientists through mentorship and is in official partnership with the IYNA.
+Megumi also enjoys solving problems in the UK Mathematics Trust Senior Team Challenge, of which she and her team won 1st place in the regional final last year.
+Megumi works with the IYNA as the president of the UK chapter, a member of the International Board of Directors, and a co-founder of the MYELIN Initiative, which is a joint project between the IYNA and the Synapse Project, a separate organization that she runs to empower young women interested in neuroscience.

 Nicholas is a rising Indian undergraduate residing in the city of Auckland, with plans to study neuroscience, engineering, anthropology and physics at any place that will allow him to do so.
 His journey through neuroscience began through the Brain Bee in 2013, which culminated in him becoming the winner of the New Zealand Brain Bee Challenge in 2014 and placing 4th overall at the International Brain Bee in Australia in 2015.
 In 2016 Nicholas began a neuroscience club at high school from which he discovered his fervent passion for science communication.
 Later that year, he attended the London International Youth Science Forum along with 400 other nerds from 75 countries where his incessant need to philosophize about life and the universe was satiated.
 When he’s not studying for chemistry and biology Olympiads or debating in English (and Spanish if need be), Nicholas enjoys playing archery and watching Casey Neistat crash his drones on Youtube.
 Through the IYNA, he aims to share his collection of obscure brain facts with the unsuspecting public and further the quest to spread the love of science to people of all ages in New Zealand and across the world.